2snufkin/notes/React/Masterclass/Basics and setup.md

 `npm create vite`

 *a project created with create react let you write jsx code inside js file.
 Vite - not.
 You will need to use the .jsx*

+# How react works
+if you delete the src folder you will see that there is a compile error.
+React does not find the src/index.js.
+This is the only file it needs.
+We can write all the application inside this file but we don't do it, we divide it into components.
+But eventelly all the app is inderictly inside index.js since index.js imoport all the compoentns (or a parent component)